 ESTELLE BAJOU is a Drama Desk-nominated actor, composer, and writer.

-She began acting, writing stories, and playing the violin at age four, and now works as an actor, multi-instrumentalist, singer-songwriter, composer, writer, and educator.
-Raised in a small furniture factory town in the mountains of North Carolina, she's traveled across North, Central, and South America, Europe, and the Middle East - including Iraq in 2009 - for projects, and now lives in Brooklyn, NY.
+She began acting, writing stories, and playing the violin at age four.
+She's French-American, raised in a small furniture factory town in the mountains of North Carolina.
+Having traveled across North, Central, and South America, Europe, and the Middle East - including Iraq in 2009 - for projects, she now lives in Brooklyn, NY.

 At age nineteen she earned a BA, magna cum laude, in Theatre and Creative Writing from Bard College at Simon's Rock, where she received two Division of the Arts Awards, the merit-based Hutchins Scholarship, and Honors on her thesis, a historically-based screenplay set in 19th century Mexico.
 She then made the big move to New York City and earned an MFA in Acting from The New School for Drama where she received a merit-based scholarship all three years.

 As an actor, she's worked extensively, both across the U.S. and internationally, from Spielberg's The Papers to Broadway's Once to HBO's Boardwalk Empire, Greece to Venezuela to Iraqi Kurdistan, the Edinburgh Fringe to the Actors Studio.
 She's been part of film, television, and theater productions that have gone on to award nominations and wins, as well as critical acclaim.
 She relishes the visceral immediacy of theater, but has come to prize, equally, the intimacy and scope of film, and the depth and richness of long-form television.
 She's a proud union member of AEA and SAG-AFTRA.